 If we are open and wise and don’t isolate certain passages at the expense of others, we will discover that the Bible clearly teaches that God wants everyone to be saved, but they/we are free to choose whether or not we will come to Him (1 Timothy 2:4; 2 Peter 3:9).

-I love the way he ends most Psalms with declarations of faith – this is how we should pray!
+I love the way David ends this Psalm as he does most Psalms, with declarations of faith – God WILL answer our prayers.

 Psalm 28:6–7 (NKJV) “Blessed be the LORD, because He has heard the voice of my supplications!
 7 The LORD is my strength and my shield; my heart trusted in Him, and I am helped; therefore my heart greatly rejoices, and with my song I will praise Him.”